WHAT ARE MY CHOICES IF I AM PREGNANT?

 You have two choices:

-If you choose to have the baby, you can:
+If you choose to have the baby, you have these options:

 CAN I HAVE AN ABORTION IF I AM UNDER 18?

 Yes.
-California law gives you the same right to abortion as an adult woman.
+California law gives you the same right to abortion as a legal adult.

-You do not need your parents’ or anyone else’s permission to get an abortion if you are under 18.
+You do not need anyone else’s permission to get an abortion if you are under 18.
 It is also your choice whether to tell anyone if you do get an abortion.

-If a doctor, caregiver, social worker or someone else tells you that you need your parents’ or anyone else’s permission to get an abortion, find a different doctor and call your lawyer.
+If a doctor, caregiver, social worker or someone else tells you that you need permission to get an abortion, call your lawyer.
+It is their job to protect your legal right to abortion, and all other aspects of your healthcare.

 HOW CAN I GET AN ABORTION?